adcimon/auth-server/README.md

 # Auth Server

 `Auth Server` is an HTTP-based back-end that provides user registration and authentication services.
-The project is built with [Node](https://nodejs.org/) and [Nest](https://nestjs.com/).
+The project is built with [Node.js](https://nodejs.org/) and [Nest.js](https://nestjs.com/).

+## API

+The [API documentation](https://adcimon.github.io/auth-server/) can be found inside the `docs` folder.

 ## Installation